From the books:

 expected, don’t get down on yourself.
 Get Tuit!

-me, you’ve spent years banging your head against the wall because you can’t
+like me, you’ve spent years banging your head against the wall because you

-figure out what you’re doing wrong, don’t lose one more day on something that
+can’t figure out what you’re doing wrong, don’t lose one more day on something

 your health but know you should, don’t get upset with yourself.
 We all start